michael-spengler/fairness/README.md

 Is the [cultdao.io](https://cultdao.io) frontend also available via ipfs?
 If not provide it and propose to connect it with a proper [https://ens.domains](ens.domains) based ...eth.limo / ...eth.link domain.

 ## CULT Pot
 Inspired by [pulsepot.io](https://pulsepot.io), it might be a good idea to gamify learning and onboarding.
+Check this [intro](https://www.youtube.com/watch?v=8OIF7jERK4c).
+We might ask Jacob if he is interested in teaming up.

 ## Peer To Peer On- / Off Ramp
 As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
 Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.